 This model for which S and n are uncertain will be called model D in the following sections.

-Model E: considering historical flood discharges within intervals
+Model E: Considering historical flood discharges within intervals

 In some cases, the discharge of historical floods above the perception threshold can be reconstructed and taken into account in the probabilistic model (e.g. Stedinger and Cohn, 1986).
 Since such reconstructions are typically obtained by means of hydraulic models affected by large uncertainties, it is also useful to consider that the reconstructed discharges are not perfectly known but lie within intervals.
 Several examples of such models exist in the literature (e.g. Payrastre et al., 2011 or Parkes and Demeritt, 2016).
 The corresponding likelihood can be written as: